tran6christina/CSSE-370/log.md

+Testing Log Phase #5

+Test Cases:
+5.1 Fix accessibility problems (identified by ANDI tool) for both pages

 Testing Log Phase #4

 Test Cases:
 4.1 External JavaScript file (loaded by index.html file) 4.2 Element that creates a new, visible element when clicked 4.3 New element should:
 - have style applied from your css file
 - deletes itself when clicked
 4.4 Element that contains text that changes when the mouse moves over it (based on mouse location)

 Testing Log Phase #3